konflux-ci/architecture/ADR/0032-decoupling-deployment.md

 - Decoupling [integration-service] and [release-service] from a shared [Snapshot] API.
 They will continue to share a [Snapshot] API as of this ADR.
-- Decoupling [integration-service] from the [application-service] APIs.
-It will still promote images to the "global candidate list" and continue to use the list of [Components] to guide its construction of [Snapshots].
+- Decoupling [integration-service] from the [application-service] APIs, like [Application] and [Component].
+It will still promote images to the "global candidate list" (on the [Component] resources) and continue to use the list of [Components] to guide its construction of [Snapshots].

 ### Use Case Descriptions